Android Core SDK Quickstart

 ---|---|

-authToken | After you've created the meeting, add each participant to the meeting using the Add Participant API (The presetName created earlier must be passed in the body of the Add Participant API request) The API response contains the authToken . |
+authToken | After you've created the meeting, add each participant to the meeting using the Add Participant API The API response contains the authToken . |

-val meetingInfo = DyteMeetingInfoV2(
+val meetingInfo =

-authToken = '<auth_token>',
+authToken = AUTH_TOKEN,

 )

-Step 4: Initialize the connection request
+Step 4: Initialize the Dyte meeting

-To initialize the connection request, call the init()
+To initialize the meeting, call the init()

-with the meetingInfo
+object with the meetingInfo

-with the Dyte meeting server.
+a connection with the Dyte meeting server.

 dyteClient.init(meetingInfo, {